Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Before we walk you through the different ways of improving your Google My Business (GMB), it only makes sense for us to talk a bit about what it does in the first place.

-In simple terms, Google My Business is a free online platform or tool that enables users to create and run a business profile on Google.
-Once you create your business account or profile with this tool, Google officially recognises it as a business, making the profile appear on the result listings for all related local searches.
+In simple terms, Optimise Google My Business is a free online platform or tool that enables users to create and run a business profile on Google.
+Once you create your Google My Business profile account or profile with Google, it is officially recognised as a business, making the profile display prominently on related local search results.

 Is Google My Business Related To SEO?

-If you didn’t know this, let us tell you that many users overlook that their Google business profile directly impacts the SEO rankings.
+If you didn’t know this, let us tell you that understanding how to boost your local ranking on Google My Business can be overlooked and directly impacts the local search ranking.

 Whenever someone performs a Google Search for a local business in a specific category, the top results will be the websites that have optimised their local SEO strategies and a related Google My Business account.

-Besides, setting up this profile will automatically put your business on the local Google map, which is a great added advantage.
+Besides setting up this profile for discovery searches, Google offers to automatically put your business on the local Google Map, a great added advantage.

 Benefits Of Setting Up A Google My Business Account

-In the following sections, we will quickly walk you through the main advantages of creating and maintaining your Google business profile:
+In the following sections, we delve into the benefits of setting up a Google My Business listing and maintaining your Google business profile:

 1. Increased Visibility

-Online visibility for potential clients or customers is no longer problematic by appearing on the top Google Search results and its map.
+Online visibility for potential clients or customers is no longer problematic by appearing on the top Google Search results and its inherently location-based map.

-In fact, according to a recent survey, a GMB profile is one of the most significant factors determining local pack rankings on Google.
-Hence, providing, verifying and regularly updating information about your business will help it stay on the top of the local search ranking.
+In fact, according to a recent survey, a GMB profile is one of the most significant factors to help boost determining local pack rankings on Google.
+Understanding how to improve Google’s business profile, like verifying and regularly updating information about your business, will assist in ranking it higher in local search results.

 When users search for your kind of business, a credible Google My Business account will ensure that you appear among the first few “local packs” recommendations that pick up local business listings.
 Hence, having the details on the user’s screens (along with the related location and phone number) will enhance the conversation rate.